bpetrone/dost-fnri-workshop/README.md

 1. In a web browser, go to the [Comprehensive R Archive Network](https://cloud.r-project.org) and click on "Download R for Windows."
 2. Then click the "base" link ("Binaries for base distribution").
-3. Click the first link at the top of the new page, which should say something like "Download R 4.2.2 for Windows," (the version listed will be replaced by the most current version of R over time).
+3. Click the first link at the top of the new page, which should say something like "Download R 4.2.2 for Windows" (the version listed will be replaced by the most current version of R over time).
 The link downloads an installer program, which installs the most up-to-date version of R for Windows.
 4. Run this program and step through the installation wizard that appears.
 The wizard will install R into your program files folders and place a shortcut in your Start menu.
-Note that you'll need to have all of the appropriate administration privileges to install new software on your machine.
+Note that you'll need to have appropriate privileges to install new software on your machine.

 #### Install RStudio